-- Provide staff with time to recover, reflect and repair - Ensure that all the personal plans are person centered, accurate and up to date - Ensure risk assessments are person centered, accurate and up to date - Ensure all staff have undertaken, safeguarding training and have information available regarding the UN convention on the rights of the child, Children and young people: right to action.
+- Ensure staff receive appropriate training, support and guidance. - Ensure regular supervision - Maintain a safe environment. - Provide staff with time to recover, reflect and repair - Ensure that all the personal plans are person centered, accurate and up to date - Ensure risk assessments are person centered, accurate and up to date - Ensure all staff have undertaken, safeguarding training and have information available regarding the UN convention on the rights of the child, Children and young people: right to action.

-7. Reporting of incidents
+Reporting of incidents

-7.1 Where there has been an incident of behaviour that challenges, the staff member concerned must complete an incident report.
+- 1. Where there has been an incident of behaviour that challenges, the staff member concerned must complete an incident report.
 Where there is a number of staff present, those immediately involved should take responsibility for completing the form.
 Points to remember when completing the form:

 - Staff must stick to the facts.

-- Detail events in order.
+- · Detail events in order.

 - Avoid expressing an opinion.

 - Write in a clear concise manner.

-- Remember to sign and date the sheet.

-7.2 For a serious incident then there may be a need to be an urgent review meeting convened within 24hrs or as soon as possible if it is the weekend or bank holiday.
+For a serious incident then there may be a need to be an urgent review meeting convened within 24hrs or as soon as possible if it is the weekend or bank holiday.
 In some circumstances an incident may result in the need to report under safeguarding and require regulatory notification.
 This will be facilitated by the relevant manager.